-There are bad apples in every bunch, and property is no different to any other industry.
+There are bad apples in every bunch, and property is no different from any other industry.

-Unfortunately, the property sector is largely unregulated when it comes to fraudulent “aficionados” because a licence isn’t required in order to describe yourself as an “expert”.
+Unfortunately, the property sector is largely unregulated when it comes to fraudulent "aficionados" because a license isn’t required in order to describe yourself as an "expert".

 So, it’s up to you to spot the Real Deal from those who are only in it to line their own pockets.

 But how do you know who can walk the walk, and who’s just talking the talk?

 Spotting the deception at play…